 5. Machine Learning and AI

-Cloud is the necessity to process the huge amount of data that is required for machine learning, big data, and augmented reality, The cloud providers are constantly coming up with open source AI and machine learning tools that lowers restriction to entry and grows cloud accessibility for the developers.
+Cloud infrastructure is essential for processing the vast amount of data required for machine learning, big data, and augmented reality.
+Cloud providers are continually introducing open-source AI and machine learning tools, reducing entry barriers and increasing cloud accessibility for developers.

-A number of machine learning abilities are now being integrated in the cloud platforms, which makes it easy to combine the elements of image recognition, artificial intelligence, and voice based services in cloud devices and software.
+Many machine learning capabilities are now integrated into cloud platforms, making it easier to combine elements like image recognition, artificial intelligence, and voice-based services in cloud devices and software.

-Incorporating Machine Learning with with Cloud platform, AWS has launched SageMaker, which is a completely-managed service which allows data scientists and developers to create, educate and then deploy the AI and machine learning models on any scale.
+AWS has introduced SageMaker, a fully-managed service that enables data scientists and developers to create, train, and deploy AI and machine learning models at any scale.